umccr/RNA-seq-analysis/README.md

 <br/>

+###### Note

-**Note**, read count data combined from various resources, datasets or batches will be confounded by non-biological experimental variances that prevent direct comparison of samples from different studies.
+Read count data combined from various resources, datasets or batches will be confounded by non-biological experimental variances that prevent direct comparison of samples from different studies.
 These inevitable variations may be due to differences in sample preparation or processing protocols, as well as time of the day when the assays were performed.
 The discrepancies observed across different experiments may influence the consistency and reliability of downstream analysis, so it is important to check for possible batch effects and adjust expression measurements to minimise the variance caused by confounding factors.
 Currently, however, this part of the workflow is not implemented yet.

 <br>

 ## Data distribution evaluation

 Use [combinedExprDataDistribution.R](./readcount-analysis/combinedExprDataDistribution.R) script to investigate the expression data distribution patters of user-defined genes (max 10) in [combined expression data](#read-count-data-combination) derived from different samples.
-It generates a report with interactive plots illustrating changes in the data introduced at individual processing steps and facilitate catching pontetial problems due to applied proecssing methods.
+The script generates a report with interactive plots illustrating changes in the data introduced at individual processing steps and facilitate catching pontetial problems due to applied proecssing methods.

 The script allows to process the read count data using combonation of the following transformation and normalisation methods: